pmta/radiosonde/README.md

 # Running the container

+About the options below:

+--privileged -v /dev/bus/usb:/dev/bus/usb
   Running the container in privileged mode to allow the container access to SDR USB module.

+-v $(pwd)/log:/radiosonde_auto_rx/auto_rx/log/
+  Bind mount folder "log" from host to container so container can write logs to host.
+Optional, if not given logs are kept inside container and are lost when container is destroyed.

+-p 5000:5000
-Exposing port 5000 allows access to the build-in webservice at http://localhost:5000
+  Exposing port 5000 allows access to the webservice running in the container from host by connecting to http://localhost:5000 on host

 ```
+[me@i7 ~]$ mkdir log
-[me@i7 ~]$ docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb -p 5000:5000 pmta/radiosonde
+[me@i7 ~]$ docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb -v $(pwd)/log:/radiosonde_auto_rx/auto_rx/log/ -p 5000:5000 pmta/radiosonde
 Unable to find image 'pmta/radiosonde:latest' locally
 latest: Pulling from pmta/radiosonde
 2746a4a261c9: Pull complete